-Founded in 2017, Trailhead Capital is a leader among the new crop of investors designed to drive capital and impact to advancing regenerative food and agriculture.
-Since launching their Regeneration Fund 1 in June 2020, the Trailhead team has raised $11 million with another $6 million soft circled, already deploying $2.5 million across six companies.
-The venture fund targets Seed and Series A stage investments into companies that use innovation and technology to address inefficiencies in our global agricultural system.
+Trailhead Capital is a leader among the new crop of investors designed to drive capital and impact to advancing regenerative food and agriculture.
+Launched in September 2020, their Regeneration Fund I targets Seed and Series A stage investments into companies that use innovation and technology to address inefficiencies in our global agricultural system.

 This impressive start is a direct result of an approach that sets Trailhead apart from other food and ag venture capital firms.
 In a food system that is increasingly siloed and divisive, Trailhead has created a regenerative thesis that aims to build a bridge between the old and new paradigms in food.
 In a venture capital world known for holding information close to the chest, picking winners and losers, and selectively only engaging certain incumbents – Trailhead is openly sharing their approach, betting on regenerative pioneers with innovative solutions, and planning to reward their efforts with incumbent adoption and acquisition.

-The firm was founded more than four years ago by Bobby Pelz, of grain trader McDonald Pelz, as the venture arm of his family office.
-The goal was to invest in higher growth and sustainable segments of the agriculture and food economy.
-For Trailhead’s team of Managing Directors – including Pelz, Mark Lewis, Pete Oberle, and Tripp Wall – this strategy has turned into a passionate focus on transforming the food system from extractive and damaging to regenerative and healing.
+For Trailhead’s team of Managing Directors – including Bobby Pelz, Mark Lewis, Pete Oberle, and Tripp Wall – this strategy has turned into a passionate focus on transforming the food system from extractive and damaging to regenerative and healing.

 Wall explains that in contrast to the current system, his vision for a healthy food system is, “a production system of mutual and exhaustive benefit, where the highest value structures surround fertility and nutrition per acre.
 This circular system de-commoditizes our nourishment and health, and values the patient cycles of nature’s genius.”